 And life is like a peaceful chord

 Death is the one trip we all take, with no tour guide or travel agent to hold our hand. to this guide.

 Heaven does exist.

 Aside from the many references to heaven as a real place in the Bible itself, there is abundant proof of the existence of heaven in the testimonies of those who have gone there and come back to tell about it.
 I offer one example below.
-I have read this book and find it turely amazing and encouraging.
-Four-year old Colton, son of a small town Nebraska pastor, emerged from life-saving surgery with remarkable stories of his visit to heaven.
+I have read this book and find it truly amazing and encouraging.
+Four-year-old Colton, son of a small town Nebraska pastor, emerged from life-saving surgery with remarkable stories of his visit to heaven.
 He also told about being able to look down and see the doctor operating and his dad praying in the waiting room.
 Colton further told how he met his great grandfather who died 30 years before Colton was born and his miscarried sister, whom no one had told him about.
 He shared impossible-to-know details about each.
-He described the horse that only Jesus could ride, about how "reaaally big" God and his chair are, and how the Holy Spirit "shoots down power" from heaven to help us.
-Told by the father, but often in Colton's own words, the disarmingly simple message is heaven is a real place...
+He described the horse that only Jesus could ride, about how "really big" God and his chair are, and how the Holy Spirit "shoots down power" from heaven to help us.
+Told by the father, but often in Colton's own words, the disarmingly simple message is heaven is a real place..--JMB.